 If you have any questions about this report or concerning your water utility, please contact the water treatment facility at 327-8992 from 8:00 am to 4:30 P.M.
 Monday-Friday.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled commission meetings.
-They are held the second and fourth Monday of every month at 6:30 P.M. at City Hall.

 The City of Winter Springs routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the results of our most recent monitoring period from January 1st to December 31st 2004.
+This table shows the results of our most recent monitoring period from January 1st to December 31st 2005.
 The state allows us to monitor for some contaminants less than once a year because the concentration of these contaminants does not change frequently.
 Some of our data, though representative, are more than one year old.
 All water analyses are the most recent sampling in accordance with the Safe Drinking Water Act.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

-In this table you will find many terms and abbreviations you might not be familiar with.
-To help you better understand these terms we've provided the following definitions:

-Not Applicable (N/A) - does not apply
+In the following tables you will find many terms and abbreviations you might not be familiar with.
+To help you better understand these terms we've provided the following definitions: Not Applicable (N/A) - does not apply